sverweij/dependency-cruiser/doc/cli.md

 #### none (the default when you don't pass --progress )

 Make sure dependency-cruiser doesn't print any feedback.
-Useful if you want to override the progress option configured in a configuration file (currently an undocumented feature that is subject to change).
+Useful if you want to override the progress option configured in a configuration file.

 ### `--no-progress`: don't show feedback on what dependency-cruiser is doing